Skip to main content

 Each service runs with cgroup resource limits to prevent any single service from consuming all system resources:

-This leaves headroom for the OS, ffmpeg, MediaMTX, and any scripts you run.
+Memory caps configured on a representative drone profile: This leaves headroom for the OS, ffmpeg, and MediaMTX.

 Circuit breaker